• Skip to main content

 2. Combine Dry Ingredients

-In a large bowl, combine the gluten-free flour, xanthan gum (if using), sugar, baking soda, baking powder, and salt.
+In a large mixing bowl, combine the gluten-free flour, xanthan gum (if using), sugar, baking soda, baking powder, and salt.
 Whisk well.

 3. Incorporate Coconut Oil